celiason/museum-visitor-model/README.md

 ![](figs/pdp_weekend.png)

-Maximum temperature showed an overall negative effect on visitors, but this effect was conditional on the time of week, among other factors.
-For example, on weekends, max. temperature doesn't really have any effect on visitor rates, but on weekdays there is a more pronounced effect with about 200 fewer visitors per day.
+TMAX showed an overall negative effect on visitors, but this effect was conditional on the time of week, among other factors.
+For example, on weekends, TMAX doesn't really have any effect on visitor rates, but on weekdays there is a more pronounced effect with about 200 fewer visitors per day.

 <!-- ![](figs/pdp_weekend_tmax.png) -->